Beancow/violet-kanban/README.md

 Recommended patterns:

--   For store update methods which are patch-oriented, use the `PartialWithRequiredId<T>` signature and merge the patch into the existing object.
+    -   For update methods which are patch-oriented, use the `PartialWithRequiredId<T>` signature and merge the patch into the existing object.
 Example:
     ```ts
     updateCard: (card: PartialWithRequiredId<BoardCard>) => {
         const patch = buildPatch<BoardCard>(card);